oracle-livelabs/oci/peoplesoft-fullstack-dr/introduction/introduction.md

 - Executes scalable and reliable complete stack switchover and failover operations with a button.
 - Operates at the service level instead of requiring the customer to manually failover VMs, databases, middleware, applications, storage, and load balancers.

-## About the Workshop

-In this workshop, we will see how easily Full Stack Disaster Recovery will help to orchestrate DR switchover operations for a PeopleSoft Application deployed in OCI across two OCI regions.

 ## Estimated Workshop Time

 Approximately 4 hrs

-## Workshop Objectives

-- Verify the status of the PeopleSoft environments in Ashburn (Primary) and Phoenix (Standby) regions for using the FSDR.
-- Create DR Protection groups (DRPG) in Ashburn (Primary) and Phoenix (Standby) regions.
-- Associate Ashburn DRPG as Primary and Phoenix DRPG as Standby.
-- Add members to Ashburn DRPG.
-Application Virtual machines and DBCS (Database Cloud Services) database.
-- Add members to Phoenix DRPG.
-Standby DBCS Database.
-- Create and Customize DR Switchover Plan in Phoenix( Standby) DRPG
-- Run DR Switchover Pre-checks in Phoenix( Standby) DRPG
-- Run DR Switchover Plan in Phoenix( Standby) DRPG
-- Verify the PeopleSoft application accessiblity from Phoenix (New Primary) region.

-## Prerequisites

-- An active PeopleSoft applications hosted in Ashburn region (Primary) with below PeopleSoft components.
-    - PeopleSoft Database hosted on OCI Database as a Service (DbaaS) platform / Database Cloud Service(DBCS)
-    - PeopleSoft Application Server domain hosted on Linux
-    - PeopleSoft Process Scheduler domain hosted on Linux
-    - PeopleSoft Process Scheduler domain hosted on Windows
-    - PeopleSoft Web Server domain hosted on Linux
-    - Elastic Search and Kibana services hosted on Linux
-- A standby PeopleSoft applications hosted in Phoenix region (Standby) with below PeopleSoft components.
-    - PeopleSoft Application Server domain hosted on Linux
-    - PeopleSoft Process Scheduler domain hosted on Linux
-    - PeopleSoft Process Scheduler domain hosted on Windows
-    - PeopleSoft Web Server domain hosted on Linux
-    - Elastic Search and Kibana services hosted on Linux
-- Files and folders synchronization enabled between Ashburn (Primary) and Phoenix (Standby) for all customisations and psreports.
-- Load Balancer running in Ashburn (Primary) and Phoenix (Standby) regions.
-- DNS record pointing to public IP of Ashburn (Primary) Load Balancer.

 ## PeopleSoft Architecture